How Bone Growth Causes Pain in Ankylosing Spondylitis

 The decision to begin using these medications is not made lightly.
 It is based on your symptoms as well as how quickly your AS is advancing.
 This can be assessed via physical exams along with imaging and blood tests.
 In severe cases of AS, surgery may also be considered.

 The best way to stay ahead of AS and painful bone growth is to keep in touch with your doctor.
 Schedule regular follow-up appointments and check-in when the pain or stiffness worsens.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced

 or reprinted without permission from Healthgrades Operating Company, Inc. Use

 of this information is governed by the Healthgrades User Agreement.

-- AS: An overview.
-Hospital for Special Surgery. http://www.hss.edu/conditions_ankylosing-spondylitis-an-overview.asp#5
+- Ankylosing Spondylitis: An Overview.
+Hospital for Special Surgery. https://www.hss.edu/conditions_ankylosing-spondylitis-an-overview.asp

-- AS.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/health_info/Ankylosing_Spondylitis/
+- Questions and Answers about Ankylosing Spondylitis.
+National Institutes of Health.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health_info/Ankylosing_Spondylitis/

-- AS complications.
-Spondylitis Association of America. http://www.spondylitis.org/about/complications.aspx
+- How Is a Person Affected?
+Spondylitis Association of America. http://www.spondylitis.org/Possible-Complications